programminghistorian/jekyll/lessons/getting-started.md

-    To stay organized, it’s best to have a dedicated directory (folder) on your computer where you will keep your Python programs (e.g., `programming-historian`{.filename}) and save it anywhere you like on your hard drive.
+    To stay organized, it’s best to have a dedicated directory (folder) on your computer where you will keep your Python programs (e.g., `programming-historian`) and save it anywhere you like on your hard drive.

 -   ##### Beautiful Soup